MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 42. On the **New policy created** page, select **Done**.

+43. Leave your Edge browser open along with all the tabs.

 ### Task 4 – Assign a pre-existing sensitivity label to a document